I'm a polyglot who does parkour and dreams of being a chef. I have varied interests and I like to talk, give advice, & share my opinions.

 What Is a Brazilian Wax?

 I've been getting Brazilian waxes for over four years now, so I've seen it all.
-I've been a nervous first timer, I've had the bad esthetician, I've changed spas, and I've also had really great waxes.
+I've been a nervous first-timer, I've been waxed by bad estheticians, I've changed spas, and I've also had really great waxes.

 Before you get a wax there are several things to consider, including:

 - How to take care of your wax afterwards